tekknolagi/tekknolagi.github.com/_posts/2024-09-20-type-inference.md

 - `infer_w` doesn't seem to instantiate `scheme`.
 Or does `scheme.ty` instantiate?

 - Do you want to do path compression in `MonoType.find`?
 E.g. if you have a variable that's linked to another variable that's linked to a non-variable, you can make the initial variable directly to the non-variable after the `while` loop.

-- "In order to make polymorphism decidable" I think you want to make inference decidable?
-Or maybe I don't know what it means for polymorphism to be undecidable..

 - I don't understand why `infer_j` returns a type variable.
 Why not return a monotype instead?
 That's what you would do in a real implementation.